eshaanrathi2/Such_VadaPav_Much_Wow/README.md

 ```
 pip install -r requirements.txt
 ```
-Also change path locations in all python to get the project up and running on your local machine for training and testing purposes.
+Also change path in all python files to get the project up and running on your local machine for training and testing.

 ### Running Tests :
 To launch the web API do
 ```
 python app.py
 ```
-And open the web browser at http://localhost:3000/ to upload a sample image predictions.
+Open the web browser at http://localhost:3000/ to upload a sample image and generate predictions.
 Now, sit back and bask in its glory. :zap:

 ![Image 1](https://github.com/rohansuresh27/Such_VadaPav_Much_Wow/blob/master/readme/2.png)